Inbound students Study Abroad and Exchange at the University of Melbourne

 University of Toronto - This insitution has a dedicated Sexual and Gender Diversity Office that through the provision of resources, education and consultation aims to address discrimination against LGBT people.
 There is a Queer Orientation run by the University.

-The article on page 7 of this edition of the Hong Kong University publication Bulletin details life for LGBT people in Hong Kong, and the culture surrounding that sexual identity.
+The article on page 7 of this edition of the Hong Kong University publication Bulletin details life for LGBT people in Hong Kong SAR, and the culture surrounding that sexual identity.

 Aarhus University - DiverseCity is a LGBT student organisation run in the city of Aarhus.